 Work missed submitted in timely manner

 Prior grades promotion record

 In accordance with G.S.
 115C-378...every parent, guardian or other person in North Carolina having charge or control of a child between the ages of seven and sixteen shall cause such child to attend school continuously for a period equal to the time which the public school to which the child is assigned shall be in session.

 Students may use their assigned lockers to store books, papers and other materials pertinent to their classes.
 Bookbags, totes and purses must also be stored in the lockers during the school day.
-School locks are available for a small rental fee.
+School locks are provided to all students.
+If a lock is lost or damaged a replacement fee will be charged to the student.
 No personal locks will be allowed.
 The school is not responsible for personally owned valuables including electronic devices, cell phones, cameras or electronic games if lost or stolen.
 Students are advised not to have such items at school unless expressly needed for a school related project.

 Students are reminded that lockers are school property and should be kept clean and organized.
 All lockers may be searched or cleaned out by school personnel.
 Students are not allowed to share lockers or to store items in other students’ lockers.
 Food and drink should not be stored in lockers with the exception of sealed lunch bags.